Murong Chui: During Former Qin

-Upon Murong Chui's arrival in Former Qin territory, Fu Jiān, who had long considered conquering Former Yan but feared Murong Chui's military ability, was greatly pleased and exited the capital Chang'an to personally welcome Murong Chui.
-He created Murong Chui the Marquess of Bintu and greatly honored him, despite misgivings by his prime minister Wang Meng.
+Upon Murong Chui's arrival in Former Qin territory, Fu Jian, who had long considered conquering Former Yan but feared Murong Chui's military ability, was pleased and exited the capital Chang'an to personally welcome Murong Chui.
+He made Murong Chui the Marquess of Bintu and greatly honored him, despite misgivings by his prime minister Wang Meng.
 He also made Murong Chui one of his generals.

-Later in 369, after Murong Ping refused to cede the Luoyang region to Former Qin, as Former Yan had promised when seeking Former Qin's aid against Jin, Fu Jiān sent Wang to attack Former Yan.
+Later in 369, after Murong Ping refused to cede the Luoyang region to Former Qin, as Former Yan had promised when seeking Former Qin's aid against the Jin, Fu Jian sent Wang to attack Former Yan.
 Wang requested that Murong Chui's heir apparent Murong Ling accompany him as a guide.
 After capturing Luoyang in early 370, Wang bribed Murong Chui's attendant Jin Xi (金熙) to give Murong Ling a false message that Murong Chui had heard that Empress Dowager Kezuhun had regretted her actions and that, therefore, he was defecting back to Former Yan.
-Murong Ling, unable to verify either the truth or the falsehood of the message, decided to defect back to Former Yan.
-Wang immediately accused Murong Ling of treason, and Murong Chui, in fear, fled, but was captured, although Fu Jiān believed that Murong Ling was acting independently and therefore pardoned Murong Chui.
+Murong Ling, unable to verify either the truth of the message, decided to defect back to Former Yan.
+Wang immediately accused Murong Ling of treason, and Murong Chui, in fear, fled, but was captured, although Fu Jian believed that Murong Ling was acting independently and therefore pardoned Murong Chui.
 Former Yan did not trust Murong Ling and exiled him, and later that year, after he tried to start a rebellion, he was killed in battle after being betrayed by his brother Murong Lin.

-Late in 370, after Wang defeated Murong Ping and conquered Former Yan, Murong Chui accompanied Fu Jiān to visit the Former Yan capital Yecheng.
+Late in 370, after Wang defeated Murong Ping and conquered Former Yan, Murong Chui accompanied Fu Jian to visit the Former Yan capital Yecheng.
 Initially, he did not hide his disgust to those officials who failed to support him during the struggle with Murong Ping and Empress Dowager Kezuhun, but at Gao Bi's suggestion, he started to treat them with kindness, with the rebuilding of Yan in mind.
-Still, in 372, he accused Murong Ping of being the root of Former Yan's destruction and requested that Fu Jiān avenge Former Yan by executing Murong Ping; Fu Jiān did not do so, but effectively exiled Murong Ping by making him the governor of a distant commandery.
+Still, in 372, he accused Murong Ping of being the root of Former Yan's destruction and requested that Fu Jian avenge Former Yan by executing Murong Ping; Fu Jian did not do so, but effectively exiled Murong Ping by making him the governor of a distant commandery.